bradbarrish/la-fires-help/index.md

 ---
 layout: default
 ---
 It has been frustratingly difficult to find high-quality, trustworthy information in a single place as things have unfolded with the fires, so this is an attempt to make it a little easier for anyone impacted by the fires.
-It was originally created by [Brad Barrish](https://bradbarrish.com) and many others have contributed.

 ## Los Angeles County Resources
 - [LAFD News](https://lafd.org/news)